 Microphones directivity is described in terms of pattern, or shape.
 Starting with the self describing Omnidirectional, shape then respectively are cardioid, hypercardioïd and shotgun.
 Something like an AT4053b is a good example of an allrounder that will do good in a roomy ambiance, while at the same time keeping a reasonable size and price.
 This is an hypercardioid mic, so you will find similar offers with similarly excellent performances, less or more expensive, from other manufacturers, such as, Shoeps, Sennheiser or Rode.

 However, we tend to prefer a good quality lavalier, headset or even handheld microphone.
 These too can be found with specific directivity patterns.
-Again here, for voice recording a cardioid mic is a must.
-Omnidirectional microphones are only really good for one thing: nothing, almost.
-That is true for sure for the all cheap ones delivered with wireless transmission kits (!).

 Please check here for more about audio for video recording

 More on microphones polar pattern can be found here on Wikipedia.